coddingtonbear/slack-pdb/README.rst

 you're able to execute arbitrary Python code from within your debugger, it is strongly recommended that you take all reasonable measures to ensure that you control who are able to execute debugger commands.

-To limit your risk as much as possible, you should consider taking the following steps:

-* Always use an SSL-capable IRC server (read: leave the ``ssl`` argument set to it's default: ``True``).
-* Connect to an IRC server you or a company you work for owns rather than Freenode (the default).

 Just to make absolutely sure this is clear: you're both responsible for determining what level of risk you are comfortable with, and for taking